hweidner/psync/README.md

 a versatile sync algorithm like rsync.
 There is no check wether a file already exists in the destination, nor its content and timestamps.
 Existing files on the destination side are not deleted when they don't exist on the source side.

+psync is being developed under Linux (Debian, Ubuntu, CentOS).
+It should work on other distributions and operating systems, but this has not been tested.

 License
 -------